 Boot Flex and Performance

-The women’s downhill ski boot market is a big one, but starting your search by choosing the proper flex will quickly narrow it down.
-Most women’s downhill boots have a flex rating between 60 and 120.
-Lower numbers are softer, more forgiving, and more comfortable, which makes them ideal for beginners.
-We include a couple of our favorite beginner boots for women above—including the Dalbello Veloce Max 65 W and Salomon QST Access 60 W—but for a more complete breakdown, we’ve compiled a dedicated round-up of the best ski boots for beginners.
+The women’s ski boot market is a big one, but starting your search by choosing the proper flex will quickly narrow it down.
+Most women’s downhill boots have a flex rating between 60 and 125.
+Lower numbers are generally softer, more forgiving, and more comfortable, which makes them ideal for beginners.
+We include a couple of our favorite beginner boots for women above—like the Dalbello Veloce Max 65 —but for a more complete breakdown, we’ve compiled a dedicated round-up of the best ski boots for beginners.
+Beginners should understand that although a softer flex in a downhill boot generally means it is for newer skiers, softer flex touring boots are not aimed at the same market.
+The women's Scarpa F1 LT is a great example here.
+With a 95 flex rating coming from a lightweight design to save weight on far-reaching backcountry pursuits, the F1 LT is not going to be a good match for a beginner to intermediate skier, while the downhill-specific K2 BFC 95 (same flex) would be perfect.

 Moving up in stiffness to intermediate, advanced, and expert models gets you a boot that isn't as cushy but transfers your energy input more efficiently to your bindings and skis.
 As a result, you waste less energy flexing the boot forward and get a more instantaneous response.
 Additionally, a preferred stiffness also correlates with your body weight, with heavier and more powerful skiers needing to go with a higher number.
-Here are general recommendations for flex ratings based on skier level:
+Here are general recommendations for flex ratings based on skier level, but know that flexes are not standardized across brands, nor are all flexes created equal as we explained above:

 Ski Boot Sizing

-Ski boot sizing is one of the most difficult things to hone in online.
+Ski boot sizing is one of the most difficult things to understand when shopping online.
 It’s not as simple as taking your shoe size and matching it to a Mondo size (ski boot sizing nomenclature) on a chart.
 The length, width, volume, and underfoot profile need to be dialed in for a boot to truly fit.
 As a result, we recommend going to a local shop to get sized.
-If this is not an option, find a reputable online retailer that allows for returns and plan to order a couple sizes with the expectation that they probably won’t fit exactly as you may expect.
-For a good baseline level of knowledge, below we break down the most common boot sizing terminology and considerations:
+If this is not an option, find a reputable online retailer that allows for returns and plan to order a couple of sizes with the expectation that they probably won’t fit exactly as you may expect.
+For a good baseline level of knowledge, we break down the most common boot sizing terminology and considerations below.

 Mondo